 As mentioned above (tip #1) most of the wineries are located quite far apart.
 So, the benefit of a guided tour is that you have somebody to drive you from one winery to the other.

 Normally, there are 3 bodegas included in the price of the tours.
 You can opt-in or out of the option for lunch at the last place.

 When I visited Mendoza, I did a guided tour through Airbnb with a local guide and had a great time.
 Traveling alone it was great not having to think about how to get from one place to another, and I had a great time chatting with my guide, Fernando.

 HOWEVER; you can also easily go out and explore the wineries in Mendoza on your own.

-There are both bike rentals which offer you a map over the areas.
-Even the public transportation in Mendoza which drop you off nearby many of the main wineries.
+There are both bike rentals that offer you a map of the areas.
+Even the public transportation in Mendoza drops you off nearby many of the main wineries.

 The easiest wine area to visit on your own is Maipú (read more in tip #7).

 #6 Which wineries should you visit in Mendoza?

 It can be hard to figure out which wineries to visit while in Mendoza.
 Especially, if you are planning to go out and explore on your own.